sunflynf/web-notes/docs/technologies/java/frameworks/spring/spring-test.md

 # Spring Testing

-## Overview

-Testing in Spring can be divided into the following types:

 - **Unit Testing**: Testing individual units or methods in isolation, often by mocking dependencies.
 - **Integration Testing**: Testing components together to ensure they interact as expected, typically involving databases or other external systems.
 - **End-to-End Testing**: Testing the complete flow of an application from start to finish, often using tools like Selenium for web applications.

-Each type of testing serves a distinct purpose, and Spring provides support for all of these within the framework.

 ## Setting Up Testing Dependencies